haxwithaxe/emcomm-tools-os-community-builder-template/MAP.md

 ## Installer
 As in the dedicated installer environment accessed from the boot menu.
 * Not much to do to the installer.
 * The `preseed.cfg` lives in `config/includes.binary/install/preseed/preseed.cfg`.
+It isn't used entirely.
-* Potentially useful options for the preseed.cfg in this [comprehensive example preseed.cfg].
+* Potentially useful options for the `preseed.cfg` in this [comprehensive example preseed.cfg].
-  *
-* To install the default gnome desktop suite add `tasksel tasksel/first multiselect standard, gnome-desktop` to the `preseed.cfg` including any other tasksel tasks in the same statement.
-* `/target` is the location of the installed system.
+* `/target` is the location of the installed system in the installer environment.
   * Files in the includes directories that go on the installed system can be found relative to this directory.
 * `d-i preseed/late_command ...`
+  * This is a semicolon separated list of commands.
+  * The `in-target` prefix is tied to only one command at a time so `in-target` and unprefixed commands can be intermixed.
-  * Can be used to dump files without packaging them but the `config/includes` directory will be a cleaner option if you don't care about the files being readable in their final locations in the live OS.
+  * Can be used to dump files without packaging them but the `config/includes` or `config/includes.chroot*` directories will be a cleaner option if you don't care about the files being readable in their final locations in the [live OS], [installed OS], installer, and ISO, or [live OS] and [installed OS] respectively.
+  * If the command starts with `in-target` it runs in the [installed OS].
-  * Runs in the installer environment *not* the installed system.
-Not a terribly good option for installing anything.
+  * If the command is not prefixed it runs in the installer environment *not* the [installed OS].
+Not a terribly good option for installing most things, but it is useful to do cleanup-type tasks.

 ### Installer Branding
 * Rebranding appears to be relatively difficult due to the way the installer is architected.